Rules & Regulations for the Certification of Health Care Providers

 Continuing Education Course Requirement

-Health care providers certified under the Delaware Workers Health Care Payment System (HCPS) agree to complete state-approved continuing education courses in workers' compensation every two (2) years from the date of the health care provider's initial certification.
+Health care providers certified under the Delaware Workers Health Care Payment System (HCPS) agree to complete state-approved continuing education courses in workers' compensation every two (2) years from the last date the health care provider renewed his or her Delaware professional license.